top of page

 THE SOUL

-CPH believes that in the Bible, the term "soul" (Hebrew: nephesh; Greek: psyche) refers to a person or an animal or the life they enjoy.
+CPH believes that in the Bible, the term "soul" (Hebrew: nephesh; Greek: psyche) refers to a person, an animal, or the life they enjoy.
 Genesis 2:7 states, "Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being (nephesh)."
 This understanding contrasts with the view that the soul is an immaterial part of a human that survives death.
+Instead, CPH interprets nephesh as encompassing the whole living being—body and breath together—rather than a separate, eternal entity.
+This perspective aligns with other biblical passages where nephesh is used to describe both humans and animals as living creatures dependent on God’s sustaining power.
+Thus, the soul is not seen as a detachable component but as the essence of life itself, granted by God’s creative act.

-CPH's viewpoint on the spirit is that the Hebrew word ruach and the Greek pneuma, often translated as "spirit," refer to various concepts, including wind, the life-force in creatures, and the Holy Spirit.
-John 3:8 illustrates this, "The wind blows wherever it pleases.
+CPH’s viewpoint on the spirit is that the Hebrew word ruach and the Greek word pneuma, often translated as "spirit," refer to various concepts, including wind, the life-force in creatures, and the Holy Spirit.
+John 3:8 illustrates this: "The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit."
+This verse highlights the mysterious, dynamic nature of pneuma, connecting the physical phenomenon of wind to the spiritual reality of God’s presence and power.
+CPH emphasizes that ruach and pneuma do not necessarily denote a distinct entity separate from the body but rather the animating breath or force that sustains life, as seen in both humans and animals.
+This interpretation underscores the Spirit as God’s active influence in the world, whether through creation, renewal, or divine inspiration.

 SALVATION